|

 sent(d)28jul70

-Rescue Company station opens on the Salisbury Street side of County Courthouse lot.
-Site is leased from County with provision that lot is returned to County if land is needed.
-The occupation of the station is celebrated with a parade consisting of the Rescue Company, Mechanics Fire Company No. 2., and the Hook and Ladder Company.
+was needed.
+The occupation of the station was celebrated with a parade consisting of the Rescue Company, Mechanics Fire Company No. 2., and the Hook and Ladder Company.
 Photos and more information.
-(September 17, 1870)sent(d) 17sep70; rt06jul14
+(September 17, 1870)sent(d)17sep70; rt06jul14

-Raleigh Gas House burns.
-Fire Company No. 1 is the only company that reaches the scene before stopping the fire.
+Raleigh Gas House burned.
+Fire Company No. 1 was the only company that reached the scene before stopping the fire.
 (October

 14, 1870)stan(d)14oct70; sent(d)18oct70